 Free Birdhouse Plans

-Free birdhouse plans - this plan is called the Tall Texan because of its height, and because its roof is painted similar to a Texas flag.
+Free birdhouse plans - this plan is called the Tall Texan because of the birdhouse's height and because the roof uses the colors of a Texas flag.
 Of course, you don't have to paint this birdhouse at all.
 Old fence boards have a great natural look.

 Free Birdhouse Plans